 This appeal concerned the use of PwC’s internal training documents.
 Though he never used them, Deltour photocopied these documents and the prosecution argued that he did so to share the files with competitors and recommended a symbolic fine of €1.

-Although the Court of Appeal ruled on May 15 that copying these internal documents constituted a breach of law, it withheld any sentence.
-This verdict brings the two-year legal battle to a close.
+Although the Court of Appeal ruled on May 15 that copying these internal documents constituted a breach of

 “A lot of observers thought that the justice would hand down a sentence,” Deltour said.
 “This judgment sets a strong precedent.
 It was a long judicial battle, but it ended in a victory for the whistleblower.”

 “The case has shown that it is useless to push on in the courts, and this may mean there will be a stronger case for putting whistleblower protections in place,” he added.